northstowekarate/northstowekarate.github.io/about/index.md

 - Clear instruction in strong fundamentals
 - Practical self-defence techniques
 - A focus on steady personal progress
+ For more information see our [what to expect page](/training/what-to-expect/).

 We welcome children, teens, and adults of all experience levels.
 Whether you're trying karate for the first time or returning to deepen your practice, you'll find a friendly, inclusive environment where everyone is supported and challenged.